zaidITpro/OpinionMining/README.md

-Install Python 3.5 with pip
+Install Python 3.5 with pip <br />
 Install Virtual Environment and activate it.
 Install the django in the activated virtual environment.
 Install the dependies or required libraries..
 Navigate to the download project and use command "pip install -r requirements.txt"